eagle-dan1349/Facebook-iOS-SDK-RACExtensions/README.md

 Facebook-iOS-SDK-RACExtensions are a set of tools for [Facebook SDK for iOS](https://github.com/facebook/facebook-ios-sdk) aimed to bring work with Facebook to a better [Reactive World](https://github.com/ReactiveCocoa/ReactiveCocoa).

+# WARNING
+After Facebook SDK updated to version 4 with new architecture, this component is OUTDATED, for compatibility with new FBSDK take a look at [new extensions pack](https://github.com/eagle-dan1349/FBSDK-RACExtensions)

 ## Getting started